Randy Barnett: Fourteenth Amendment

+In February 2025, Barnett co-authored an op-ed in the New York Times with Ilan Wurman where they argue that there is no right to birthright citizenship for the children of undocumented immigrants under the Fourteenth Amendment.
+They wrote the op-ed in defense of an executive order by President Donald Trump.
+Other legal scholars challenged the op-ed.
+Jed Shugerman wrote that Barnett and Wurman offered very thin evidence for their interpretation of the Fourteenth Amendment; he asserted no evidence from the period of ratification was cited.
+Indeed the only two pieces of evidence to which they could point, he asserted actually contradicted their argument.
+Ilya Somin also criticized the lack of evidence, while adding that if Barnett and Wurman's interpretation was correct, it would undermine the central purpose of the Citizenship Clause.

 Repeal Amendment

 Barnett has proposed a Repeal Amendment to the United States Constitution, which would give two thirds of the states the power to repeal any federal law or regulation.
 According to Barnett, the proposed amendment "provides a targeted way to reverse particular congressional acts and administrative regulations without relying on federal judges or permanently amending the text of the Constitution to correct a specific abuse."
 He described the intent of the amendment as follows:

 Barnett's proposal has received interest from many politicians and academics, even those who do not share his libertarian beliefs. "[A] number of congressional Republicans, including soon-to-be House Majority Leader Eric Cantor" have endorsed the proposal, as has Attorney General of Virginia Ken Cuccinelli.
 Republican Congressman Rob Bishop of Utah introduced the amendment in the House of Representatives.
 University of Texas Law Professor Sanford Levinson has said that the Repeal Amendment "ha[s] the merit of recognizing that structures matter.".